 How To Turn Yourself In

 for your arrest, or if you have to start a jail sentence, it is recommended that you follow the rules and turn yourself into the authorities.
 In the case of an outstanding warrant, go to the jail, and tell them that you think there is an outstanding arrest warrant out for you.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if so, they will take you into custody.
 When reporting to serve a sentence, go down to the jail at the exact time and date that the sentence order lists.
 Ensure that you are not late to report.
-Make sure that you only bring necessary items when you turn yourself in, for example your drivers license or even your ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Make sure that you only bring necessary items when you turn yourself in, for example your driver’s license or even your ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 The inmate need to give the name and date of birth of each visitor to the jail.
 This information will be entered in a log of visitors for the inmate.
 Every visitor has to provide a photo ID when visiting.
 Visitors that gets to visitation or that is not an approved visitor will not be allowed to attend visitation.